devoncarew/firehose/README.md

 - determines changed files
 - determines affected packages
-- validates that there's a changelog entry
+- validates that there is a changelog entry
-- validates that the changelog version == the pubspec version
+- validates that the changelog version equals the pubspec version

-## Default branch actions
+## Git tag actions

-For a merge into the default branch, this tool:
+In reponse to a git tag event, this tool:

-- determines changed files
+- validate the tag is well-formed
-- determines affected packages
+- determines the indicated package
-- attempts to publish
+- attempts to publish that package
-- tags the commit and pushes the tag

 ## Mono-repos